 Our motivation to learn language mostly comes with the desire to connect with other people.
 Having valuable friendships will be a huge motivator for you to learn English.

-Use English daily and keep it fresh, use them as much as possible.
-Henceforth, do not be shy – even native English speakers make mistakes in day to day conversation.
-The more you use English, the more it will stick in your mind.
+Use English daily and keep it fresh, use it as much as possible.
+Don’t be shy – even native English speakers make mistakes in day to day conversation.
+The more you use English, the more you will remember it and it will stick in your mind.

 Watch Gabby’s video now on how to speak English fluently!

 For more videos : Go Natural English YT